 Find out which log home manufacturers have representatives in your area and begin with these log companies.
 They will have better insight into local building codes and conditions and may be able to help you source specific materials or builders.

+Most log home manufacturers specialize in wood types or log profiles.
 If you have your mind set on milled oak logs, for example, or handcrafted white cedar, you have already narrowed your list of log home companies significantly.
 Do a little research into log cabin manufacturers working in your area and see what they are offering.

 Keep an open mind about your material choices and log cabin floor plans before you eliminate each log company.
 Each of the log cabin manufacturers has something to recommend them to someone and you need to find which one is the best fit for you.

 Once you’ve established a manageable list of log home companies you need to start digging deeper into each one.
 Go to their websites and read everything you can find about what they offer and how they do business.

 Make notes about things you like or questions you may have; request brochures and cabin floor plan books to compare features.
 Educate yourself about what to expect with log cabin kits and how to prepare for a log home package.

 Before you get too far along it’s a good idea to bring your builder or contractor on board to get their insight into what each log company is offering.
 Even if you are planning to act as your own general contractor you need to speak with your builder to understand what materials are not supplied and will need to be sourced locally.

 Depending on what level of log home package you are planning on (log shell, dry-in, turn-key), there may be significant additional work to do and subcontractors to line up.
 You can help yourself to save money on your log cabin kit by keeping your design straight-forward.

 If you have the desire to build your cabin yourself you need to have some construction experience.
 You can learn about the challenges of building a log home and the unique cabin building tools involved.

 Carefully study the various plans and log home manufacturers information and be sure you completely understand what they provide and what they don’t.